 I have a younger sister.
 A dongsaeng by birth.

-And if you’re an Unni like me, you know that dongsaengs are biologically hardwired to idolize us and take our opinion as fact.
+If you’re an Unni like me, you know that dongsaengs are biologically hardwired to idolize us and take our opinion as fact.

 When I say “We do not like Yoochun.
 We are Team Geol-oh“, my dongsaeng will boo at Gat Kisses and squee at Crazy Horse.

 When I say “Yoochun has improved.
 You are allowed to like him now“, she will nod and admit that he was cute in SKKS too.
 (Just not as much as Geol-oh.)